syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Localization.md

 {% endtabs %}

-6) The following code example demonstrates localizing various dialog boxes in EditControl.
+6. The following code example demonstrates localizing various dialog boxes in the EditControl.

 **Find Dialog Box**

-Provides Microsoft Visual Studio text editor like `FindDialog` window with similar options, for text search and highlighting.
+Provides Microsoft Visual Studio text editor like `FindDialog` window with similar options for text searching and highlighting.

-For example: Here, `FindDialog` is localized in German Language.
+For example: Here, `FindDialog` is localized in German language.

 {% tabs %}